The Biotechnology - Advanced program prepares students to analyze forensic, DNA and other medical applications data in automated lab environments.

 |* Tuition and fees subject to change.|

-With a career in forensic biotechnology, you have diverse employment opportunities, from working in medical or health-related fields, to tracking down criminals or identifying victims of crime.
+With a career in the field of biotechnology with an emphasis in forensics, you have diverse employment opportunities, from working in biological research to quality assurance, to medical or health-related fields, tracking down criminals or identifying victims of crime.
 Laboratory related occupations are among the fastest growing occupations in the economy.
-With specialization in Forensics/DNA, this program is unique and graduates are in demand in this emerging field.
+With specialization in forensics and biotechnology, this program is unique and its graduates are in demand in this emerging field.
 This advanced diploma program would traditionally take six semesters to complete.
 However, the program has been designed in an accelerated, compressed format, to provide six semesters of course work over five semesters.

 In their final, fifth semester, students can complete their full-time internship from April to August - giving graduates the advantage of getting out into the workforce faster.
 (Should they so choose, students may defer the summer internship until the fall.)
 Courses in the program integrate theory and practice opportunities in labs and practice settings.
 Graduates will be critical thinkers with problem-solving abilities, strong interpersonal, teamwork and communication skills and a solid foundation in forensic/DNA/medical applications.